bmlt-enabled/yap/README.md

 [![Build Status](https://travis-ci.org/radius314/yap.svg?branch=master)](https://travis-ci.org/radius314/yap)
 [![Waffle.io - Columns and their card count](https://badge.waffle.io/radius314/yap.png?columns=all)](https://waffle.io/radius314/yap?utm_source=badge)
-# yap 2.0 beta 2 (+nightlies)
+# yap

-## Warning this is breaking change and features are very unstable and changing rapidly.
-Requires a minimum of PHP 5.3.9 to use.
+Requires a minimum of PHP 5.6 to use.

 The purposes of yap are :
 * To be able to take the results of a BMLT root server and play it back through the telephone.